chocolatey-community/chocolatey-packages/automatic/thunderbird/README.md

 ### Examples

-`choco install thunderbird --params "/l=en-GB"`
-`choco install thunderbird --params "/NoTaskbarShortcut /NoDesktopShortcut /NoAutoUpdate"`
+`choco install thunderbirdesr --params "/l=en-GB"` `choco install thunderbirdesr --params "/NoTaskbarShortcut /NoDesktopShortcut /NoAutoUpdate"`
-`choco install thunderbird --params "/UseMozillaFallback"` `choco install thunderbird --params "/NoStop"`
+`choco install thunderbirdesr --params "/UseMozillaFallback"` `choco install thunderbirdesr --params "/NoStop"`

 ## Notes
-- Looking for Thunderbird Extended Support Release?
-Install the [thunderbirdesr](/packages/thunderbirdesr) package.
+- Looking for Thunderbird monthly release?
+Install the [thunderbird](/packages/thunderbird) package.
 - If locale package parameter is not present, this package installs Thunderbird in the first language which matches this list:
   1. If Thunderbird is already installed: the same language as the already installed Thunderbird.
   1. The Windows system language where the Thunderbird package gets installed.